-The school was able to avoid the logistics of development and construction, focusing instead on instruction.
+The university was able to avoid the logistics of development and construction, focusing instead on instruction.
 One of their goals was to expand and improve student housing to recruit more learners and allow more to live on campus to improve retention and graduation rates.

 The private company financed the full $450 million plan, ensuring the university incurred no debt.
 The lease term is 75 years, and both the private and public partners receive a portion of revenue.